 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs, dividends to parent and various regulatory actions.
 Our capital expenditures are expected to be used for investment in infrastructure for our electric transmission and distribution operations.
 These capital expenditures are anticipated to maintain reliability and safety as well as expand our system through value-added projects.
-Our principal anticipated cash requirements for the remaining six months of 2017 include approximately \$498 million of capital expenditures and \$193 million of scheduled principal payments on Securitization Bonds.
+Our principal anticipated cash requirements for the remaining three months of 2017 include approximately \$306 million of capital expenditures, \$64 million of scheduled principal payments on Securitization Bonds and restoration costs associated with Hurricane Harvey.

-We expect that borrowings under our credit facility, anticipated cash flows from operations and intercompany borrowings will be sufficient to meet our anticipated cash needs for the remaining six months of 2017.
+We expect that borrowings under our credit facility, anticipated cash flows from operations and intercompany borrowings will be sufficient to meet our anticipated cash needs for the remaining three months of 2017.
 Cash needs or discretionary financing or refinancing may result in the issuance of debt securities in the capital markets or the arrangement of additional credit facilities.
 Issuances of debt in the capital markets and additional credit facilities may not, however, be available to us on acceptable terms.